Inna-Alex/django_grandshop/README.md

 Commands are given for installing modules via pip.

-The project has a lot to improve and add, and the project is not ready for production, but it implements all the basic Django concepts (User model, CRUD, request logging, custom templates and template filters, custom migration, AJAX, unit tests) and some others.
+The project has a lot to improve and add, and the project is not ready for production, but it implements all the basic Django concepts (User model, CRUD, request logging, custom templates and template filters, custom migration, AJAX, signals, unit tests, pytests) and some others.